 There are several security measures available, in a variety of combinations, to address the unique needs of your location.
 Here is a look at some most effective construction site security solutions.

 Poor lighting or absence of lighting creates the perfect environment for trespassers.
 Vandals and thieves are less likely to intrude on your construction site if it is well lit with bright lights and motion detectors.
 Lights should be distributed across the construction site to prevent dark areas; if energy costs are a concern, motion detection lighting can be a favorable option.

 Lighting can also work in combination with other security measures, such as mobile security alarms, CCTV systems and scaffold alarms.
 When siren alarm floodlights are activated by a trespasser, the sudden burst of light and audible noise is likely to drive the intruder away and alert attention to the construction site.

 Most construction sites contain tools and pieces of machinery used on a daily basis.
-Loss of any of this equipment can cause a financial strain not only in replacement, but in loss of use.
+Loss of this equipment can cause a financial strain not only in replacement but in loss of use.
 Conducting regular equipment audits can deter theft and more quickly alert when inventory is missing.
 This effective security method involves all equipment to be signed out, returned, and secured on a daily basis.

 On Site Security Officers

 In addition to the benefits of technology, having a security professional onsite during or after work hours is a valuable resource.
 Security officers can be armed or unarmed and may be uniformed to deter criminal activity.
 They are trained to recognize and address criminal activity and to coordinate with law enforcement as necessary.